apache/bigtop/README.md

 See prometheus/README.md

+And also, You can aggregate logs from Kubernetes cluster (Pods) in using Loki stack (Loki and promtail).
+See logs/loki/README.md for deploying Liki and querying logs from Loki on Grafana.

 # Getting Started

 Below are some recipes for getting started with using Apache Bigtop.
 As Apache Bigtop has different subprojects, these recipes will continue to evolve.